 Astronomy and Astrophysics undergraduate courses offered by the Department of Astronomy

 The compulsory courses listed above are the back-bone of the Astrophysics major.
-With the addition of selected courses in either physics, applied mathematics or engineering you can tailor your astrophysics major towards three different streams.
+With the addition of selected courses in either physics, or applied mathematics you can tailor your astrophysics major towards two different streams.

 Stream 2.
 Astrophysics and Applied Mathematics

 With the addition of MAM1043H, MAM1044H, MAM2046W and MAM3040W you will qualify for a major in astrophysics and applied mathematics.
-See also page 13 of the science faculty student handbook (2010).
+See also page 17 of the UCT Science Faculty student handbook (2017).

-For more information about the undergraduate major in Astrophysics, please contact Senior Lecturer Dr. Kurt van der Heyden (Room 537; Phone: 021 650 4042; heyden[at]ast.uct.ac.za) in the Astronomy Department, or contact the Physics/Astrophysics student advisor Dr. Spencer Wheaton (spencer.wheaton[at]uct.ac.za).
+For more information about the undergraduate major in Astrophysics, please contact the Physics/Astrophysics student advisor Dr. Spencer Wheaton.